iamnaveenpaul/website/index.md

   Griva School of Coding in Bangalore is a 1-3 months intensive software development training programmes designed to kickstart your tech career.
   One-on-one mentoring and training by experienced, working professionals from top IT companies in the world.

+feature_text2: |
+  # You deserve a better Internet.
+  So we reimagined what a browser should be.
+  It begins with giving you back power.
+Get unmatched speed, security and privacy by blocking trackers.
+Earn rewards by opting into our privacy-respecting ads and help give publishers back their fair share of Internet revenue.

 feature_image: "https://picsum.photos/1300/400?image=989"

 plans:
   ### Courses Offered